qmk/qmk_firmware/docs/en/docs/isp_flashing_guide.md

 |[Arduino Leonardo](https://github.com/arduino/ArduinoCore-avr/blob/master/bootloaders/caterina/Caterina-Leonardo.hex)*                                           |`0xFF`|`0xD8`|`0xFB`  |`2341:0036`|
 |[Arduino Micro](https://github.com/arduino/ArduinoCore-avr/blob/master/bootloaders/caterina/Caterina-Micro.hex)*                                                 |`0xFF`|`0xD8`|`0xFB`  |`2341:0037`|

+!!! info
-?> Files marked with a * have combined Arduino sketches, which runs by default and also appears as a serial port.
+    Files marked with a * have combined Arduino sketches, which runs by default and also appears as a serial port.
 However, this is *not* the bootloader device.

 ### BootloadHID (PS2AVRGB)